toolleeo/cli-apps/README.md

 * [cointop](https://github.com/cointop-sh/cointop) - A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies.
 * [dasht](https://github.com/sunaku/dasht) - Search API docs offline, in your terminal or browser.
 * [dateutils](https://github.com/hroptatyr/dateutils) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
-* [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
-* [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
 * [flog](http://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.
-* [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
 * [Lakshmi](https://github.com/sarvjeets/lakshmi) - Investing library and command-line interface inspired by the Bogleheads philosophy.
 * [mkdesk](https://gitlab.com/mr-draxs/mkdesk) - A program/command to create .desktop files (program launchers) using the terminal.
 * [movie](https://github.com/mayankchd/movie) - A CLI for getting information about a movies and comparing two movies.
 * [moviemon](https://github.com/iCHAIT/moviemon) - A Python program that displays all the information about all your movies in the command line.
-* [MUC](https://github.com/nate-sys/muc) - Visualize your most used commands.
 * [MyTimer](https://github.com/sepandhaghighi/mytimer) - Simple timer for the terminal with timer-mode and alarm.
-* [Nap](https://github.com/maaslalani/nap) - Code snippet manager that allows to create and access new snippets quickly with the command-line interface or browse, manage, and organize them with the text-user interface.
-* [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 * [oji](https://github.com/xxczaki/oji) - Interactive text emoji creator.
 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
 * [peaches](https://github.com/KCaverly/peaches) - A smart switcher for the terminal.
 Based on tmux.